High-dimensional Statistical Inference and Variable Selection Using Sufficient Dimension Association: Simulation Studies

-We then consider the scenario where the correlation structure of $\mathbf{X}$ is determined by a randomly generated small-world network \citep{watts1998collective}.
-Specifically, each $X_j$ is connected to covariates within $e$ neighbors, with a rewiring probability of 0.25.
-For each connected pair $(X_j, X_{j'})$, the corresponding entry $\theta_{jj'}$ in the precision matrix is uniformly sampled from $(-1, -0.5) \cup (0.5, 1)$.
-We examine two scenarios with $e=5$ and $e=10$, respectively.
-We consider the same settings $(S1)$ and $(S2)$ for covariates, with $q=5$.
+{\it Random network covariates.} We then consider the scenario where the correlation structure of $\bfX$ is determined by a randomly generated small-world network \citep{watts1998collective}.
+Specifically, each $X_i$ is connected to covariates within $e=5$ neighbors, with a rewiring probability of 0.25.
+For each connected pair $(X_i, X_{i'})$, the corresponding entry $\theta_{ii'}$ in the precision matrix is uniformly sampled from $(-1, -0.5) \cup (0.5, 1)$.